Report: Software Failures Caused $1.7 Trillion in Losses Last Year

 Blue Screen of DeathSoftware testing is an investment that can save companies valuable time and money in the long run.
 In some cases, however, businesses try to cut corners by rushing products to market that haven’t been adequately tested for bugs, compatibility issues and security flaws.
 More often than not, these short-sighted decisions come back to haunt them.

 In fact, according to a recent report published by Austrian software testing firm Tricentis, software failures were responsible for an estimated $1.7 trillion in financial losses in 2017.
-Furthermore, software failures in 2017 affected more than 3 billion people, and caused a cumulative total of 268 years of downtime.
+Furthermore, in 2017 affected more than 3 billion people, and caused a cumulative total of 268 years of downtime.

 These findings were based on an analysis of more than 600 software failures from 314 different organizations.